henadzit/henadzit.github.io/_posts/2015-07-07-4-percent-of-websites-fail.markdown

 ### Looking for failures

-Most of assumptions are mentioned in the first paragraph of the post.
+The assumptions have been already mentioned in the first paragraph of the post.
 Basically, the algorithm can be described with the following steps:

-* store failures of websites which have two consecutive failing data points for each monitoring node separately;
+* find failures of websites which have two consecutive failing data points for each monitoring node separately;
 * remove websites which have more than 20% failure rate;
-* find websites which have matching failures (failing data points at the same time).
+* find websites which have matching failures on all nodes (failing data points at the same time).

 The algorithm implementation is in [the analysis.py module](https://github.com/henadzit/webhealth/blob/master/webhealth/analysis.py#L42).